joshukraine/mac-bootstrap/README.md

 	sudo softwareupdate -l
 	sudo softwareupdate -i -a

 Sign in to your iCloud account: System Preferences > iCloud.
-(If you don't sign in before running the `bootstrap` script, [`mas-cli`](https://github.com/argon/mas) will not be able to install apps from the Mac App Store.)
+(If you don't sign in before running the `bootstrap` script, [`mas-cli`][mas-cli] will not be able to install apps from the Mac App Store.)

 Installation